Rhode Island Lighthouse History

 On March 3, 1831, Congress appropriated $3,000 for a beacon at or near the entrance to Wickford Harbor.
 A site on Poplar Point, at the Southern entrance to the harbor was chosen and purchased from Thomas Albro for $300.

-Charles Allen of Kingston, Rhode Island built the lighthouse, a stone keeper's dwelling with an octagonal wooden light tower attached to the roof, in 1831.
+Charles Allen of Kingston, Rhode Island built Poplar Point Lighthouse, a stone keeper's dwelling with an octagonal wooden light tower attached to the roof, in 1831.
 Samuel Thomas, Jr was appointed Poplar Point's first keeper in November of that year.
 He was paid $300 a year.

 The lighthouse was discontinued in 1882.
 It was replaced by the Wickford Harbor Lighthouse.